 - The Roman period saw widespread land reclamation as flood defences and settlements were established over a wide area.
 This was a high risk but high reward strategy and Roman settlements found at various locations throughout the area demonstrate the success of people investing in this landscape

 - In the Early Medieval period, the marshland reclaimed for farming in the Roman period was once again regularly flooded.
 These silt-laden inundations caused renewed deposition of alluvium and saltmarsh vegetation re-colonized the landscape

 - However, by the 11th century reclamation was occurring once more and this would be a defining time in the shaping of the landscape.
 Not only did more permanent settlements occur, but field systems and the ubiquitous ridge and furrow were established

 Although most of the history of the area has focused on the close interaction between humans and the environment, there were periods of history where structures were built for purposes beyond the function of the land itself.
 This is notable during World War II.

-A Forgotten Landscape has supported communities in discovering more about the archaeology of the area through our archaeological surveys, the Oldbury camp community archaeological dig and our investigating the levels landscape using remote sensing.
+A Forgotten Landscape supported communities in discovering more about the archaeology of the area through our archaeological surveys, the Oldbury Camp Community Dig and investigating the levels landscape using remote sensing.

-Project volunteers and staff have presented at archaeological conferences, we have hosted visits for school children and the Bristol and Bath Young Archaeologists Club and joined in with the Bristol’s Brilliant Archaeology Festival to share our enthusiasm for the area’s archaeological heritage with a wide audience.
+Project volunteers and staff presented at archaeological conferences, we hosted visits for school children and the Bristol and Bath Young Archaeologists Club and joined in with Bristol’s Brilliant Archaeology Festival to share our enthusiasm for the area’s archaeological heritage with a wide audience.